 The Company periodically issues Restricted Stock Units ("RSUs") which are equity-based instruments that may be settled in shares of common stock of the Company.
 The Company issues RSUs to certain directors as compensation which vest with the passage of time.

-The vesting of all RSUs is contingent on continued board services.
+The vesting of all RSUs is contingent on continued board and employment services.

-The compensation expense incurred by the Company for RSUs is based on the closing market price of the Company's common stock on the date of grant, is amortized on a straight-line basis over the requisite service period and charged to operating expenses with a corresponding increase to additional paid-in capital.
+The compensation expense incurred by the Company for RSUs is based on the closing market price of the Company's common stock on the date of grant, is amortized on a straight-line basis over the requisite service period and charged to operating expenses with a corresponding increase to additional paid-in capital, reduced by forfeitures when they occur.